Register now to express your interest in the Circle of Support Pilot Program

-The program is available to all IDFA Members with a recent diagnosis, as well as Members experiencing isolation or other challenges managing their Immunodeficiency.
+Circle of Support is available to all IDFA members with a recent diagnosis, as well as members experiencing isolation or other challenges managing their immunodeficiency.

-Members will be able to chat with a Peer Mentor about issues related to their Immunodeficiency or that of a family member.
-Regular contact can then be arranged as needed to work towards personal goals and actions to improve quality of life and support self-management.
+Members will be able to chat with a Peer Mentor about issues related to their immunodeficiency or that of a family member, and develop an action plan for areas of support.
+Regular contact with the Peer Mentor can then be arranged to work towards personal goals and actions to improve quality of life

 DD slash MM slash YYYY